Cuomo allegations leave Democrats grappling with response

 Charlotte Bennett, a low-level aide in Cuomo’s administration until November, told The New York Times Cuomo asked questions about her sex life, including whether she ever had sex with older men, and made other comments she interpreted as gauging her interest in an affair.

-Cuomo acknowledged for the first time Sunday that some of his behaviour with women “may have been insensitive or too personal,” and said he would co-operate with a sexual harassment investigation led by the state’s attorney general.
+Cuomo acknowledged for the first time Sunday that some of his behavior with women “may have been insensitive or too personal,” and said he would cooperate with a sexual harassment investigation led by the state’s attorney general.

 In a written statement, he said he had teased people about their personal lives in an attempt to be “playful.”